knadh/listmonk/docs/docs/content/developer-setup.md

 1. Run `make run` to start the listmonk dev server on `:9000`.
 2. Run `make run-frontend` to start the Vue frontend in dev mode using yarn on `:8080`.
 All `/api/*` calls are proxied to the app running on `:9000`.
 Refer to the [frontend README](https://github.com/knadh/listmonk/blob/master/frontend/README.md) for an overview on how the frontend is structured.
 3. Visit `http://localhost:8080`
+4. You can log in with the default username and password i.e listmonk/listmonk

 # Production build